Last reviewed: 31 March 2021

 The plan should be regularly reviewed and updated.
 Remember, however, that expert advice from third parties (such as occupational health advisers, Access to Work, or IT specialists) may be needed before changes can be agreed and implemented.

-Managers who need help in deciding whether an adjustment is ‘reasonable’ will find it helpful to use the ‘Reasonable adjustment decision and form’ available from the Advice Service at Business Disability Forum:
+Managers who need help in deciding whether an adjustment is ‘reasonable’ will find it helpful to use the ‘Reasonable adjustment decision and form’ or contact the Advice Service at Business Disability Forum or call us at 020 7403 3020.

 A Tailored Adjustment Plan: Notes for employees